DanielDent/docker-nginx-ssl-proxy/README.md

 ## WARNING

-This image's default configuration includes a String-Transport-Security header with expiry set to 18 weeks (~ 4 months).
-Visitors' browsers will cache this header for 6 months and will refuse to connect except over SSL.

-Eventually, you may wish to:
+This image's default configuration includes a `Strict-Transport-Security` header with expiry set to 1 year.
+Visitors' browsers will cache this header and will refuse to connect except over SSL.
+Eventually, you may wish to have your domain included in browser [HSTS Preload](https://hstspreload.appspot.com/) lists.
-   * Increase the header's expiration time.
-   * Have your domain included in browser [HSTS Preload](https://hstspreload.appspot.com/) lists.

 ## Example Use (via docker-compose)